outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - applying a specific core interaction function & associated solution automation workflow
           - applying a core interaction function structure as a general static method

-      - identify interaction level structures between inputs/outputs of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those structures to map inputs to outputs
+      - identify useful structures (like interaction level structures between inputs/outputs or mapping functions between inputs/outputs) of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those structures to map inputs to outputs
         - example:
           - interaction level structures of ai algorithms include:
             - filters